Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Assignments/Weekly-Homework.md

     return render_template('index.html')
 ```

-Create two new routes after the index route: one to display your fortune teller form (at the URL '/fortune') and one to display your still-empty weather form (at the URL '/weather').
+Create a new routes after the index route to display your fortune teller form (at the URL '/fortune').

 Update `index.html` to link to your two pages.